voder-ai/create-fastify-ts/user-docs/testing.md

   - Runs the **core repository** Vitest suites (unit tests and primary integration tests) with coverage reporting enabled (using the `v8` coverage provider).
   - Intentionally **excludes** the heaviest generated-project E2E suites so that core coverage stays **fast and stable** enough for regular CI and pre-push use.
   - Prints a summary table showing coverage for **statements**, **branches**, **functions**, and **lines**.
-  - Enforces global coverage thresholds (around 80% for each metric).
+  - Enforces global coverage thresholds (around 90% for statements/lines/functions and high 70s for branches).
 If coverage drops below these thresholds, the command will fail.
   - Extended coverage, including generated-project E2E suites, is provided by the separate `npm run test:coverage:extended` command; see **Extended coverage for generated projects** below.

 - **`npm run type-check`**